privacybydesign/amsterdam-demo/README.md

 - Install ngrok: https://ngrok.com/download

 - Copy-paste the ngrok forwarding url port 8088 to `irmaserver.json`, to the `irmaServer` variable in `demo.js` and `index.js`,
-- Copy-paste the ngrok forwarding url port 8000 to `node_server/public/js/demo.js`, to the `voteHost` varia ble in `demo.js`.
+- Copy-paste the ngrok forwarding url port 8000 to `node_server/public/js/demo.js`, to the `voteHost` variable in `demo.js`.

 ```shell